pyinstaller/pyinstaller/doc/source/Manual.rst

 Everything follows normally from there, provided that all the necessary support files were included.

+(This is an overview.
+For more detail, see `The Bootstrap Process in Detail`_ below.)

 How the One-File Program Works
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For a one-file program, the |bootloader| first creates a temporary folder
 in the appropriate temp-folder location for this OS.
-The folder is named ``_MEIxxxxx``, where ``xxxxx`` is a random number.
+The folder is named ``_MEIxxxxxx``, where ``xxxxxx`` is a random number.

-The one file contains compressed copies of your script and all the support files.
+The one file contains an embedded archive of all the Python
+modules used by your script, as well as
+compressed copies of any non-Python support files (e.g. ``.so`` files).
-The boot loader uncompresses these and writes copies
+The boot loader uncompresses the support files and writes copies
 into the the temporary folder.
 This can take a little time.
 That is why a one-file app is a little slower to start
 than a one-folder app.

 After creating the temporary folder, the |bootloader|
-invokes itself from the temporary folder.
-This second |bootloader| proceeds exactly as for the one-folder
+proceeds exactly as for the one-folder
 bundle, in the context of the temporary folder.
-When the second |bootloader| terminates,
+When the bundled code terminates,
-the first deletes the temporary folder.
+it deletes the temporary folder.

+(Note that in Linux and related systems, it is possible
+to mount the ``/tmp`` folder with a "no-execution" option.
+That option is not compatible with a |PyInstaller|
+one-file bundle.
+It needs to execute code out of ``/tmp``.)

 Because the program makes a temporary folder with a unique name,
 you can run multiple copies; they won't interfere with each other.
 However, running multiple copies is expensive in disk space because nothing is shared.

-The ``_MEIxxxxx`` folder is not removed if the program crashes
+The ``_MEIxxxxxx`` folder is not removed if the program crashes
 or is killed (kill -9 on Unix, killed by the Task Manager on Windows,
 "Force Quit" on Mac OS).
 Thus if your app crashes frequently, your users will lose disk space to
-multiple ``_MEIxxxxx`` temporary folders.
+multiple ``_MEIxxxxxx`` temporary folders.

 Do *not* give administrator privileges to a one-file executable
 (setuid root in Unix/Linux, "Run this program as an administrator"